-Launched in 2013 and lasting for ten years, the development programme aims to develop the customer experience, strengthen Helsinki Airport’s position as one of the best airports in Europe and prepare for growth.
+Launched in 2013 and lasting for ten years, the development programme aimed to develop the customer experience, strengthen Helsinki Airport’s position as one of the best airports in Europe and prepare for growth.

 During the development programme, Helsinki Airport has expanded piece by piece and is now able to serve 30 million passengers each year.